Reward Shaping for (Inference-Time) Alignment: A Stackelberg Game Perspective: Experiment Details

 \subsection{HH-RLHF}

-Following \citet{khanov2024args}, we conduct our experiments on the Dahoas/full-hh-rlhf dataset\footnote{https://huggingface.co/datasets/Dahoas/full-hh-rlhf} , a cleaned and curated version of the HH-RLHF dataset \citep{bai2022training}, which is one of the most widely used benchmarks for alignment research.
+Following \citet{khanov2024args}, we conduct our experiments on the Dahoas/full-hh-rlhf dataset\footnote{\url{https://huggingface.co/datasets/Dahoas/full-hh-rlhf}} , a cleaned and curated version of the HH-RLHF dataset \citep{bai2022training}, which is one of the most widely used benchmarks for alignment research.
 The dataset is designed to train language assistants to be more helpful and less harmful.
 It consists of approximately 112k training samples and 12.5k test samples.
 Each sample contains a prompt paired with two responses, along with a human preference indicating which response is favored.